rsdoiel/antenna/archives/2025/going_electric_2025.01.md

 ---

-## Tesla issues recall on over 200,000 for the self-driving computer failure
+## Tesla issues recall on over 200,000 vehicles for the self-driving computer failure

 date: 2025-01-10, from: Electrek Feed